rnelson/library/README.md

 ## Development

-Once you've cloned this repo, simply run `python manage.py runserver` and you can access your local instance.
+Once you've cloned this repo, simply run `python manage.py migrate`, `python manage.py createsuperuser`, and finally `python manage.py runserver` to set up a local instance.
 The database will be a local SQLite file.

 ## Production